sshyran/open-balena/README.md

 ## Differences between openBalena and balenaCloud

+Whilst openBalena and balenaCloud share the same core technology, there are some key differences.
+First, openBalena is self-hosted, whereas balenaCloud is hosted by balena and therefore handles security, maintenance, scaling, and reliability of all the backend services.
+OpenBalena is also single user, whereas balenaCloud supports multiple users and organizations.
+OpenBalena also lacks some of the commercial features that define balenaCloud, such as the web-based dashboard and updates with binary container deltas.

+The following table contains the main differences between both:

 | openBalena                                          | balenaCloud                                                                                                                                                                                                                                                             |
 | -----                                               | ----                                                                                                                                                                                                                                                                    |
 | Device updates using full images                    | Device updates using [delta images](https://www.balena.io/docs/learn/deploy/delta/)                                                                                                                                                                                     |